SoftlySplinter/zProfessions/01_hlasm.md

 Instruction format used is generally related to the assembler syntaxt and the operation.

-* `RR` Register-Register - this form usually manipulated registers.
+* `RR` Register-Register &rarr; this form usually manipulated registers.
-* `RX` Register, Index, base displacement - usually moving between memory and registers
+* `RX` Register, Index, base displacement &rarr; usually moving between memory and registers
-* `SS` Storage-Storage - acts on data in memory.
+* `SS` Storage-Storage &rarr; acts on data in memory.

 Diagrams show what the binary detail of the command, useful for problem diagnostics.